i Merger control authority

 The applicant will generally seek an annulment of the FCA decision (rendering it null and void) on procedural and substantive arguments.
 The appeal is not suspensive but the applicant can also bring summary proceedings requesting a stay of execution of the challenged decision (be it of the authorisation in itself as long as the transaction as not been implemented or of the remedies attached thereto as long as they have not been fully implemented).
-Such a stay of execution may be requested when it is urgent and there is prima facie a doubt as to the legality of the FCA's decision.
+Such a stay of execution may be requested when it is urgent and there is a prima facie doubt as to the legality of the FCA's decision.

-In the event that the FCA's decision is declared null and void (partially or totally), the FCA will have to reassess the case and an updated notification will have to be filed within a period of two months from the date of notification of the Administrative Supreme Court's decision.
+In the event that the FCA's decision is declared null and void (partially or totally), the FCA will have to reassess the case and an updated notification will have to be filed within a period of two months of the date of notification of the Administrative Supreme Court's decision.

 The following case is noteworthy.